OpenGene/fastp/README.md

 # fastp
 This tool is designed to provide fast all-in-one preprocessing for FastQ files.
 This tool is developed in C++ with multithreading supported to afford high performance.
 It has following features:
-* low quality reads filtering (too low quality, or too many N)
+* filter low quality reads (too low quality, or too many N)
+* apply possible error correction (being implemented )
-* adapter cutting automatically (works paired-end data)
+* cut adapters automatically (works for paired-end data)
+* report JSON format result for further interpreting
-* quality control with HTML visualization and JSON reports (HTML/JSON being implemented)
+* Visualize quality profiles and filtering results on a single HTML page (being implemented)
-* possible error correction (being implemented )
 * ...

 This tool is being intensively developed, and new features can be implemented soon if they are considered useful.
 If you have any additional requirement for `fastp`, please file an issue:https://github.com/OpenGene/fastp/issues/new